 - Acceptance of these Terms and Conditions and the Affiliate’s indication that they wish to enrol in the Affiliate Programme constitutes an application to enrol in the Affiliate Programme which the Company may, at its sole discretion, accept.

 - The Company may, at its sole discretion, review the Affiliate Website following the Affiliate’s acceptance of these Terms and Conditions.
 In the event that the Company rejects the Affiliate’s application, no contract will be formed between the Company and the Affiliate.
-[The Company will explain in writing the reasons for rejecting the Affiliate’s application.
-[The Affiliate may appeal against the rejection in writing.]
-AND/OR [If, on the basis of the Company’s reasons for rejection, the Affiliate Website can be rectified, the Affiliate may apply to enrol in the Affiliate Programme again.]]
+The Company will explain in writing the reasons for rejecting the Affiliate’s application.

 - Upon the Company’s acceptance of the Affiliate’s application to enrol in the Affiliate Programme, a contract shall be formed between the Company and the Affiliate, subject to and incorporating these Terms and Conditions (“the Agreement”).
 The Affiliate shall be notified forthwith and the date on which the Agreement is formed shall be referred to as the Effective Date.